 One day, on a trip to Montreal, I splurged, and I bought a nursing hoodie from Momzelle.
 This was one of the best decisions I made for me in my breastfeeding journey.
 I now purposefully buy nursing clothes so I can feel comfortable breastfeeding my babies.
 I missed having a warm neck (#Canadianproblems), and that’s why I find comfort in my Momzelle Sophie Top.

 Nursing clothes are a fantastic choice because they can give you a more discreet and comfortable nursing experience.
 My nursing clothes also hold up a lot longer than my regular clothes because I’m trying to pull my boob up and over a neckline that didn’t want to be stretched a half dozen times in one day.
+For even more nursing and breastfeeding clothes visit Nest & Sprout Maternity.

 The other great thing I did for me, bought a new bra.
 And buy new bras frequently because wearing them every day 24/7 wears those bad boys out quicker than nothing.